The Blues Brothers (film): Critical reception

 The Blues Brothers received mostly positive reviews from critics.
 On Rotten Tomatoes, it has a 72% rating, based on 92 reviews, with an average rating of 7.50/10.
 The site's critical consensus reads: "Too over the top for its own good, but ultimately rescued by the cast's charm, director John Landis' grace, and several soul-stirring musical numbers."
-It won the Golden Reel Award for Best Sound Editing and Sound Effects, is 14th on Total Film magazine's "List of the 50 Greatest Comedy Films of All Time," 20th on Empires list of "The 50 Greatest Comedies", and 69th on Bravo's "100 Funniest Movies".
+It won the Golden Reel Award for Outstanding Achievement in Sound Editing – Sound Effects and Foley for Feature Film, is 14th on Total Film magazine's "List of the 50 Greatest Comedy Films of All Time," 20th on Empires list of "The 50 Greatest Comedies", and 69th on Bravo's "100 Funniest Movies" list.
 Metacritic gave the film a score of 60 based on 12 reviews.

 Roger Ebert of the Chicago Sun-Times gave The Blues Brothers three out of four, praising its energetic musical numbers and "incredible" car chases.
 Ebert wrote, "Belushi and Aykroyd come over as hard-boiled city guys, total cynics with a world-view of sublime simplicity, and that all fits perfectly with the movie's other parts.
 There's even room, in the midst of the carnage and mayhem, for a surprising amount of grace, humor, and whimsy."
 Gene Siskel of the Chicago Tribune gave the film a "rare four-star rating", calling it "one of the all-time great comedies" and "the best movie ever made in Chicago".
 He called the film "technically superb", praised it for "countering every explosion with a quiet moment", and said it "is at once a pure exercise in physical comedy as well as a marvelous tribute to the urban blues sound".
 He ranked it eighth on his list of the ten best films of 1980.
 Richard Corliss wrote in Time, "The Blues Brothers is a demolition symphony that works with the cold efficiency of a Moog synthesizer gone sadistic."